Kazeem90/gmmfad/README.md

 # Supplementary Materials for "A hybrid mixture approach for clustering and characterizing cancer data"

 This repository contains supplementary figures and plots referenced in the manuscript titled\
 **"A hybrid mixture approach for clustering and characterizing cancer data"** by *Kazeem Kareem* and *Fan Dai*, submitted to Bioinformatics.
+It also contains the source code.

 Due to space constraints in the main paper, the figures here provide additional insight into model performance and analyses.